Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Method

 \section{Method}

-To achieve high-accuracy yet ultra-efficient polyp segmentation in colonoscopy, we explore a bottom-up, extremely lightweight route.
-Reasoning that dermoscopy—like colonoscopy images surface mucosal tissue, we hypothesize that its state-of-the-art compact architectures can serve as a potent starting point.
+In medical image segmentation, native ultra-lightweight architectures (<0.1M parameters) have been successfully validated primarily in dermoscopy, where large-scale annotated datasets and well-defined single-lesion ROI structures enable the development of extreme-compression models.
+Among all medical imaging modalities, dermoscopy and colonoscopy represent the only two domains that simultaneously satisfy three necessary conditions for native ultra-lightweight model development: (i) visible-spectrum surface imaging, (ii) single-region-of-interest segmentation task structure, and (iii) public availability of large-scale annotated benchmarks.
+Consequently, dermoscopy constitutes the sole mature source of validated sub-0.1M segmentation architectures.
 We therefore systematically evaluated two representative dermoscopic models, EGE-UNet and LB-UNet~\cite{ruan2023ege,xu2024lb}.
-Both build on an ultra-slim U-shaped CNN, inject deep supervision, and incorporate Hadamard-product-based linear attention, remaining below 0.1 M parameters while delivering strong results on public dermoscopy benchmarks.
-LB-UNet—equipped with dual-region and boundary supervision and a group-shuffle attention block—exhibits superior boundary awareness and discriminative power on colonoscopic data and was consequently adopted as our initial backbone.
+Both build on an ultra-slim U-shaped CNN, inject deep supervision, and incorporate Hadamard-product-based linear attention, remaining below 0.1M parameters while delivering strong results on public dermoscopy benchmarks.
+LB-UNet---equipped with dual-region and boundary supervision and a group-shuffle attention block---exhibits superior boundary awareness and discriminative power on colonoscopic data and was consequently adopted as our initial backbone.

-However, the colonoscopic lumen is far more complex than skin surfaces: varying modalities, multi-center data, and indistinct polyp boundaries demand richer representations.
-The original LB-UNet suffers from a limited receptive field and insufficient cross-domain robustness, making it ill-suited for these challenges.
-We hypothesized that structural refinements with modest parameter increases could significantly boost colonoscopic segmentation performance.

-To this end, we performed a series of colonoscopy-oriented architectural re-designs on LB-UNet at a restrained parameter cost, systematically enhancing multi-scale perception and cross-center generalization.
+Nevertheless, the colonoscopic lumen presents challenges that are qualitatively distinct from dermoscopic skin surfaces: varying illumination modalities, multi-center data aggregation, and indistinct polyp boundaries demand richer contextual representations.
+The original LB-UNet suffers from a limited receptive field and insufficient cross-center robustness, rendering it ill-suited for these challenges without structural adaptation.
+To address this, we performed a series of colonoscopy-oriented architectural re-designs on LB-UNet at a restrained parameter cost.
 The result is an ultra-lightweight segmentation network, UltraSeg-108K, with merely 108K parameters, together with its multi-center, multi-modal extension, UltraSeg-130K.
-Figure~\ref {fig1} illustrates the overall framework of UltraSeg-130K; the following subsections elaborate on the design rationale and implementation details of each module.
+Figure~\ref{fig1} illustrates the overall framework of UltraSeg-130K; the following subsections elaborate on the design rationale and implementation details of each module.

-\subsection{Architectural Refinements}
+\subsection{Architectural refinements}

 LB-UNet was originally tailored for dermoscopy and adopts the channel schedule [8, 16, 24, 32, 48, 64], which keeps many shallow-detail features.
 Colonoscopic frames, however, contain cluttered backgrounds, highly variable polyp shapes, and blurred boundaries; hence, stronger deep-semantics extraction is required.